text-gen/text-gen.com/_notes/3- Templates/subpages/Template Metadata.md

 ### `provider`
 - **Type**: String
 - **Purpose**: Determines the service or platform to be used for processing or handling the request.
-- **Options**: "custom", "openAIChat", "openAIInstruct", "azureOpenaiChat", "azureOpenaiInstruct", "palm", "anthropic", "ollama", "hf".
+- **Options**: "custom", "openAIChat", "openAIInstruct", "azureOpenaiChat", "azureOpenaiInstruct", "palm", "anthropic", "ollama", "hf", "googleGenerativeAI".

 ### `model`